Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Experiment Details

 \subsection{Baseline Implementations}

 \begin{itemize} \item \textit{GAIL}~\cite{ho2016gail}.
-We implement GAIL following the original paper~\cite{ho2016gail} with PPO as the RL optimization method.
-A lot of implementation details are referred to the \textit{Imitation Learning Baseline Implementations}\footnote{https://github.com/HumanCompatibleAI/imitation}~\cite{steven2020imitaion}. \item \textit{GAIL-B}.
-In addition to GAIL, we try to investigate whether a replay buffer can alleviate the problem of policy dependency.
-We refer to this variant as \textit{GAIL-B} (GAIL-Buffer).
-The buffer will store all generated data during training.
-In each iteration, GAIL-B will sample a batch of data from the replay buffer as the generated data.
-To make fair comparisons, the batch size is equal to the number of samples collected by the policy for each iteration.
-Note that replay buffers have also been used in DAC~\cite{kostrikov2019dac} and ValueDice~\cite{kostrikov2020valuedice} to improve the data efficiency in AIL. \item \textit{AIRL-SA}~\cite{fu2017airl}.
-AIRL-SA tries to learn a dynamics-disentangled reward function by altering the architecture of discriminator and the formation of the reward function.
+We implement GAIL as described in the original paper\cite{ho2016gail} using PPO as the RL optimization method.
+A lot of implementation details are taken from the \textit{Imitation Learning Baseline Implementations}~\cite{gleave2022imitation}\footnote{https://github.com/HumanCompatibleAI/imitation}. \item \textit{GAIL-B}.
+We introduce a replay buffer to GAIL to mitigate the policy dependency issue, referring to this variant as \textit{GAIL-B} (GAIL-Buffer).
+The buffer stores all generated data during training, and in each iteration, GAIL-B samples a batch of data from the replay buffer as generated data.
+For fair comparisons, the batch size is set to the number of samples collected by the policy in each iteration.
+Note that replay buffers have been used in DAC\cite{kostrikov2019dac} and ValueDice~\cite{kostrikov2020valuedice} to improve data efficiency in AIL. \item \textit{GAIL-DAC}.
+We extend GAIL-B by incorporating the absorbing state concept from DAC~\cite{kostrikov2019dac} and modifying the terminal signal accordingly\footnote{https://github.com/google-research/google-research/blob/master/dac}.
+To eliminate reward bias, at terminal states, GAIL-DAC transitions the current state to an absorbing state that always transitions to itself. \item \textit{AIRL-SA}~\cite{fu2017airl}.
+AIRL-SA aims to learn a dynamics-agnostic reward function by altering the discriminator architecture and reward function formulation.
 We introduce a potential function $h(s)$ and represent the discriminator network as $f_{\text{AIRL}}(s,a,s')=g(s,a)+\gamma h(s')-h(s)$, where $g(s,a)$ and $h(s)$ are neural networks that receive state-action and state as inputs.
 The discriminator is formalized as